Battle of Decimomannu: Prelude

-The battle of Decimomannu
+Battle

 The opponents did not immediately engage with each other.
 They encamped close to each other and spent some days skirmishing.
 When neither side gained any advantage, the respective commanders decided on battle.

 The armies formed up traditionally, with cavalry on the wings and infantry in the centre.
 It is not known if the Carthaginians had elephants with them.
 The battle was hotly contested for four hours, with neither side gaining an advantage.
 The decisive moment came when the Roman detachment facing the Sardinians on one of the wings of the Carthaginian line managed to drive them from the field.
 The victorious Roman wing then wheeled inward and attacked the Carthaginian line, which gave way and was slaughtered.
 Hasdrubal, Mago, and Hanno were captured and Hiostus killed.
 Hampsicora fled the field, and then committed suicide.
-The survivors took refuge in Cornus, which was taken by assault a few days later as a result of a battle fought in a plateau known as Su campu de Corra ("Horns field").
+The survivors took refuge in Cornus, which was taken by assault a few days later as a result of a battle fought on a plateau known as Su campu de Corra ("Horns field").
 The Punic fleet managed to extricate some of the survivors.